EffectOrientedProgramming/book/Chapters/05_Testing.md

 ## Birdhouse Factory

-Suppose you want to build birdhouses as fast as possible, and you have the choice of materials for building them.
+Suppose you want to build birdhouses as fast as possible, and you have a choice of materials for building them.
-These `Material`s have different levels of `brittleness` so some `Tool`s might break some `Material`s.
+The `Material`s have different levels of `brittleness` so some `Tool`s might break some `Material`s.
 We want to test different `Material`s with different combinations of `Tool`s.
 All `Material`s and `Tool`s have `ZLayer` services, so we easily swap them around during testing.

-We define `Wood` and `Plastic` as `Material`s and give them different `brittleness` factors:
+`Wood` and `Plastic` are `Material`s with different `brittleness` factors:

 ```scala 3 mdoc:silent testzio
 import zio.*